 Yes, a spouse or adult child can sue on behalf of an older adult who gets food poisoning if the illness can be linked to a place or product.
 For example, if 3 unrelated people eat at a restaurant and all of them get the same strain of E. coli poisoning, that is evidence that food eaten at the restaurant was the source of the outbreak.
 If several people from multiple states get sick from E. coli with the same DNA “fingerprint”, that is evidence they were sickened by the same source.
 So if a statistically relevant number of them ate the same food or ate at the same restaurant chain, that is evidence that can be used in a lawsuit seeking compensation for medical expenses, cost of care, lost income, pain and suffering, loss of quality of life, and other damages.

-If your spouse or parent has been sickened by contaminate food and he or she is in the hospital, you should contact our law firm about a lawsuit against the company (or companies) responsible for selling the adulterated product.
+If your spouse or parent has been sickened by contaminated food and he or she is in the hospital, you should contact our law firm about a lawsuit against the company (or companies) responsible for selling the adulterated product.
 Our law firm is one of the very few in the nation that handles a significant number of these cases.
 We have won millions for our clients and thereby held corporate wrongdoers accountable.
-We have sued food manufacturers, fast food franchises and other restaurant owners, and others for older adults and their families.
-Attorneys Fred Pritzker, Brendan Flaherty, Eric Hageman and Ryan Osterholm are our lead lawyers for these lawsuits.
+We have sued food manufacturers, fast-food franchises and other restaurant owners, and others for older adults and their families.
+Attorneys Fred Pritzker, Eric Hageman, and David Coyle are our lead lawyers for these lawsuits.
 Contact our law firm for a free consultation (click here).